Behind the headlines

 Ever wanted to get your latest award in Reporter, see your upcoming study featured on the College website, start a science blog, or even be the next Brian Cox?

-If so, get in touch with Communications and Public Affairs, who look after news and media, events, student marketing, design and brand, digital media, and the College’s activities around fundraising and alumni relations.
+If so, get in touch with Communications, who look after news and media, events, student marketing, design and brand, digital media, and the College’s activities around fundraising and alumni relations.

 Our website will tell you all about the ways in which we can work with you and provide support and advice.
 It also contains some handy resources, such as a link through to the thousands of images on Imperial’s image library, and guidance about things like hosting a public event.